🍑 How to Choose Your First Butt Plug: Our Guide on Picking Your First Butt Plug

 We don't want to brag but we're all passionate anal aficionados.
 We love putting sex toys, amongst other things, up our butts and up the booties of others.
 The reason is simple - it feels so darn good, thanks to human anatomy and, of course, a healthy dose of any water-based personal lubricant.

 Did you know that there are more than 2,000 pleasure-sensitive nerve endings around your anus?
 No kidding, there's endless opportunity to get excited and thrill your body, regardless of your orientation, with just a little touch and pressure around this pleasurable area.
 Fire start your anal adventures and reach the gates of godly-good literal buttpluggery bliss by getting to know how to choose your first (and not last, we absof'nlutely bet!) butt plug.
+New to butt plugs?
+Start with our foundational guide on what butt plugs are and how they work.

 What Are Butt Plugs?